drduh/YubiKey-Guide/README.md

 # Create Certify key

-The primary key to generate is the Certify key, which is responsible for issuing Subkeys for encryption, signature and authentication operations.
+The primary key to generate is the Certify key, which is used to issue Subkeys for signing (sign commits/messages), encryption (decrypt data), and authentication (SSH login).

 The Certify key should be kept offline and only accessed from a dedicated and secure environment to issue or revoke Subkeys.